Documentation

 }

-Notice the presence of @EnableWebSecurity and @Configuration annotations on top of the above class.
+Notice the including of @EnableWebSecurity and @Configuration annotations on top of the above class.
 As their names imply, they tell Spring to enable its security features.

-VaadinWebSecurity is a helper class that configures the common Vaadin-related Spring security settings.
+VaadinWebSecurity is a helper class that configures the common Vaadin-related Spring Security settings.
 By extending it, the view-based access control mechanism is enabled automatically, and no further configuration is needed to enable it.
-Other benefits are covered as follows.

 The default implementation of the configure methods takes care of all of the Vaadin-related configuration.
-For example, it ignores static resources, or enables CSRF checking, while ignoring unnecessary checking for Vaadin internal requests, etc.
+For example, it ignores static resources, or enables CSRF checking, while ignoring unnecessary checking for Vaadin internal requests.

 The log-in view can be configured via the provided setLoginView() method.